 This includes the delivery of essential workshops and presentations for years 12 and 13 at different stages throughout the UCAS Cycle, at school or as part of an immersive experience on one of our campuses.

-This interactive session is aimed at Year 12 students and answers three basic questions:
+This interactive session is aimed at Year 12 students and answers:

 From course choice to clearing, this session takes students through the UCAS process and offers advice on how to make the most of their UCAS application.